-- 1. Looked after children (Primary Note 1) and all previously looked after children.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted, (Primary Note 2) or became subject to a child arrangements order (Primary Note 3) or special guardianship order (Primary Note 4).
-Please note that adopted children must be looked after by an English or Welsh Local Authority (Primary Note 5). - 1.
-Children with a sibling already at the Academy, ordered by shortest distance between home and Atlantic Academy Portland (see Primary Notes 6, 7 & 8) - 2.
-Children of teaching staff in the following circumstances (Primary Note 9) where: - the member of teaching staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - children of newly appointed staff, filling a post with a "demonstrable skills shortage" (School Admissions Code 2012) - 4.
-Children who live nearest to the school, with the distance from home to school being measured as set out in Primary Note9.
+- Looked after children (Primary Note 1) and all previously looked after children.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted, or became subject to a child arrangements order or special guardianship order.
+Please note that LAC will now be recognised from outside of England - 1.
+Children with a sibling already at the Academy, ordered by shortest distance between home and Atlantic

+- 2. Children of teaching staff in the following circumstances (Primary Note 6) where: - the member of teaching staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - children of newly appointed staff, filling a post with a "demonstrable skills shortage" (School Admissions Code 2012) - 4.
+Children who live nearest to the school, with the distance from home to school being measured as set out in Primary Note 10.